Chapter 16. Dumping a crashed kernel for later analysis

 kdump

-is a service which provides a crash dumping mechanism and generates a dump file, known as crash dump or a vmcore
+is a service that provides a crash dumping mechanism and generates a crash dump or a vmcore

-file has the contents of the system memory that helps in analysis and troubleshooting. kdump
+includes the contents of the system memory for analysis and troubleshooting. kdump

 uses the kexec

-system call to boot into the second kernel, a capture kernel without a reboot and then captures the contents of the crashed kernel’s memory and saves it into a file.
+system call to boot into the second kernel, capture kernel, without a reboot.
+This kernel captures the contents of the crashed kernel’s memory and saves it into a file.
 The second kernel is available in a reserved part of the system memory.

 A kernel crash dump can be the only information available if a system failure occur.
 Therefore, operational kdump